 Little is known about Morris Seely’s early life, but in the early 1800s he came to Dayton from New York.
 In 1825 he married Catherine Huffman - whose father William Huffman was an important businessman, and owner of real estate in Dayton.
 Catherine’s brother William P. Huffman would develop modern day Huffman Historic District which happens to be where my building is.
 These were big in-laws to impress.

 In 1827 he would do some work on the Miami Canal in Dayton, a project he led, but mismanaged due to unforeseen hardships with the excavation.
-None-the-less he would complete it, and later serve as a Ohio House Representative from 1829-1830.
+None-the-less he would complete it, and then serve in the Ohio Senate from 1829-1830.

-In 1830 Seely pursued a new idea: a new canal through the undeveloped part of East Dayton, roughly from the Miami Canal near today’s Old Scratch Pizza to Third and Keowee, where it would meet up with the Miami Canal where it’s fed from Mad River.
+In 1830 Seely pursued a new idea: a new canal through the undeveloped part of East Dayton, roughly from the Miami Canal near Salvation Army Donation Center at Patterson and Apple, to Third and Keowee, where it would meet up back up with the Miami Canal where it’s fed from Mad River.